mfem/web/src/tutorial/docker.md

 See the docker [documenation](https://docs.docker.com/engine/reference/commandline/cli/) for more details.

 We provide two variations of our containers that are configured with CPU or CPU and GPU capabilities.
-If you have an Nvidia supported CUDA GPU you have to install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
+If you have an NVIDIA supported CUDA GPU you have to install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).

-Our CUDA images are built with the SM_70 architecture by default.
-If your GPU is an SM_70 you can use the prebuilt `mfem/developer-cuda-sm70` image with:
+Our CUDA images are built with the `sm_70` compute capability by default.
+If your GPU is an `sm_70` you can use the prebuilt `mfem/developer-cuda-sm70` image with:

     docker pull ghcr.io/mfem/containers/developer-cuda-sm70:latest